jdcantrell/ankh/README.md

 ##Running

-Suggested use: `ankh -t my.template.html -o index.html`
+Suggested use: `ankh my.template.html index.html`

+Other flags:

+* `-c` - read and/or write cache files for each feed parsed (useful when developing a template)
+* `--cache-path path` - specify the cache path, defaults to `.ankh_cahe`
+* `-v` - verbose, more details about what is going on

 Also works great in a cron :)